 Over the years, we have continued to attend shows and exhibitions throughout Ireland, the UK and Australia, excited to share the great taste of Clonakilty products with the world.
 These include the Ploughing Championships, Taste of Dublin, Bloom, Foodie Festivals, BBC Good Food Shows, Ideal Home Show London, Meatstock Australia and much more.

 The Present Day

-The future of the Clonakilty Blackpudding Co., will continue build on the values of its team and owner Colette Twomey and belief in the product.
-This will be done through consistent effort on quality, not forgetting our traditions or roots and remaining loyal to local suppliers.
+Clonakilty Food Co. will continue to build on the values held by Colette, the team at Clonakilty and their belief in the product.
+This will be achieved through consistent focus on quality, not forgetting our traditions or roots and remaining loyal to local suppliers.

 Today the company continues to grow with a focus on improving and innovating but one thing that will remain untouched is the Clonakilty secret recipe which to this day is only known to Colette Twomey.